The Catholic Chaplaincy to the Citadel

 Catholic Bible Study and Monday Night Meetings

-Our Catholic Bible Study on Thursday Nights and the Catholic Monday Night meetings have concluded for the semester.
-We will restart in the fall after Matriculation.
+Our Catholic Bible Study on Thursday Nights and the Catholic Monday Night meetings are ongoing this semester.
 All are welcome to attend these meetings.
 The Bible Study focuses on the Catholic approach to interpreting Sacred Scripture – a threefold approach that is based in Sacred Scripture, the Magisterium, and Sacred Tradition.
-Our Catholic Monday Night meetings focus on Catholic movies or movies with a spiritual/moral dimension.
+Our Catholic Monday Night meetings focus on Catholic current events.
 All of our meetings are filled with fellowship, fun, good food, and most importantly the sharing of our Catholic Faith.
+Meetings are held in the Pipe Band Rehearsal Room in Coward Mess Hall.

 Rite of Christian Initiation of Adults (RCIA)!